Table of Contents[Hide][Show]

 Where to Find EPCOT Character Cavalcades

 Character cavalcades in EPCOT start right between the Mexico and Norway pavilions.
 We spotted Mickey and Minnie in a vintage roadster.
-Other folks we talked to said they’d seen princesses and Anna and Elsa by themselves.
+Many princesses also now appear in their home countries.

 Character cavalcades have the same energy and a parade – they’re just shorter and more frequent so the crowds in the gathering spots don’t tend to accumulate as they would for a longer parade.
 You also never know what time they’re going to be (although about once an hour is a safe bet.)